sergeyteleshev/git-workspace-helper/README.md

 - Time Travel To Default Branch - switches each repository to the default branches.
 The default branch can be configured in VSCode settings
 - Configure Active Repositories - Sets active repositories which will be used for other listed commands.
 By default all repositories in workspace are selected
 - Pull All - Pulls coming code in each repository
-- Merge All - Merges branch by name to all repositories current branch
+- Merge All To Current Branch - Merges branch by name to all repositories current branch
 - Discard Changes - Discard changes in each repository
 - Commit All - Commits all staged files in each repository
 - Push All - Pushes all commits in each repository